IDontReallyCode/OptionsBacktesting/README.md

 When trading options where the data has bid/ask, we always assuming the worse case scenario and BUY at ask, SELL at bid

 When trading stock where the data is OHLC, we trade at Open (of following candle)

+## Margins

+For now, the margins will be based on TD Ameritrade reference document: https://www.tdameritrade.com/retail-en_us/resources/pdf/AMTD086.pdf

+Margins amounts will be updated and tracked, however, no margin call actions will be taken.
+The reason is we assume the strategy being backtested is part of a much larger portfolio.

 # TODO
 - Category :: Priority :: Description